itzplush26/itzplush26/README.md

 I don't just learn tech for the sake of it.
 I learn it because I have something I want to build.

+Started with game dev — C# in Unity, Lua and Luau in Roblox Studio.
+Then moved into web, picked up TypeScript, Next.js, and Supabase, and started shipping full-stack products from scratch.

 Most of what I know didn't come from a classroom.
-It came from shipping things, breaking things, and figuring out why it broke at 2am.
+It came from building things, breaking things, and figuring out why it broke at 2am.

 ---